Levittown, New York: Overview

 They used pre-cut lumber and nails shipped from their own factories in Blue Lake, California, and built on concrete slabs, as they had done in a previous planned community in Norfolk, Virginia.
 This necessitated negotiating a change in the building code which, prior to the building of this community, did not permit concrete slabs.
 Given the urgent need for housing in the region, the town agreed.
 Levitt & Sons also controversially utilized non-union contractors in the project, a move which provoked picket lines.
-On the other hand, they paid their workers very well and offered all kinds of incentives that allowed them to earn extra money, so that they often could earn twice as much a week as elsewhere.
+On the other hand, they paid their workers well and offered multiple incentives that allowed them to earn extra money, so that they often could earn twice as much a week as elsewhere.
 The company also cut out middlemen and purchased many items, including lumber and televisions, directly from manufacturers.
 The building of every house was reduced to 26 steps, with sub-contractors responsible for each step.
 His mass production of thousands of houses at virtually the same time allowed Levitt to sell them, with kitchens fully stocked with modern appliances, and a television in the living room, for as little as $8,000 each (equal to $ today), which, with the G.I.
 Bill and federal housing subsidies, reduced the up-front cost of a house to many buyers to around $400 (equal to $ today).

-The planned 2,000 home rental community was quickly successful, with the New York Herald Tribune reporting that half of the properties had been rented within two days of the community being announced on May 7, 1947.
+The planned 2,000-home rental community was quickly successful, with the New York Herald Tribune reporting that half of the properties had been rented within two days of the community being announced on May 7, 1947.
 As demand continued, exceeding availability, the Levitts expanded their project with 4,000 more homes, as well as community services, including schools and postal delivery.
 With the full implementation of federal government supports for housing, administered under the Federal Housing Administration (FHA), the Levitt firm switched from rental to sale of their houses, offering ownership on a 30-year mortgage with no down payment and monthly costs the same as rental.
 The resulting surge in demand pressed the firm to further expand its development, which changed its name from Island Trees to Levittown shortly thereafter.